IronyProject/Irony/ReadMe.md

 * Repeat for other selections in the Grammar combobox.
 * Grammar Explorer restores your last language selection and source sample after you close/restart the form.

-### Note about Silverlight:

-IronySilverlight project in the solution is a version of Irony for use in Silverlight environment.
-This project shares almost all sources files with core Irony project.
-It has a conditonal symbol `SILVERLIGHT` defined and uses it in a few places to select different code pieces for different environments.
-The output assembly name is IronySL.dll.
-By default this project is not compiled when you build the solution - so it does not break your build if you don't have SL files on your computer.
-To compile this project you must have [Silverlight 4 Tools installed](http://www.microsoft.com/downloads/details.aspx?familyid=9442b0f2-7465-417a-88f3-5e7b5409e9dd&displaylang=en).
-Credit for Irony-SL adaptation goes to Kirill Osenkov.